 This has been a year of remote working!
 Keeping teams working together efficiently, increasing comms and finding new initiatives to motivate have been the key to success.
 Judges are looking for companies who have sustained moral and business levels to achieve success.

-Agencies and teams behind incredible dev projects face their own day-to-day challenges but how you band together to overcome adversity and drive for growth and workplace culture is what these award categories are about.
-Judges will consider: Company Culture and employee development Quality of work Client wins and retention Growth and profitability Innovation and creativity
+Agencies and teams behind incredible dev projects face their day-to-day challenges but how you band together to overcome adversity and drive for growth and workplace culture is what these award categories are about.
+Judges will consider company culture and employee development, quality of work, client wins and retention, growth and profitability, and innovation and creativity.